 “From the second quarter of 2020 to second quarter of 2021, the median single-family home price rose 24.7%.
 This is stronger growth relative to Orange County (22.5%), but trails growth in Los Angeles (27.5%) and San Diego (25.8%) Counties”.

 UCR, Center for Economic Forecasting and Development

 Is Affordable Housing Marketing the Secret to Economic Recovery?

 What if fixing the economy where it matters the most was the secret to sustainable economic recovery?
-That’s what appears to be the case in the Inland Empire’s economic recovery.
+That appears to be the case in the Inland Empire’s economic recovery.

 A Seller’s Market

-Despite strong demand, housing supply remains low in region.
-It means that it is seller’s market out there in the Inland Empire housing sector.
+Despite strong demand, housing supply remains low in the region.
+So, unfortunately, the Inland Empire housing sector is a seller’s market.

-Add to it the fact that building permits for both multi-family and single-family homes have not increased.
-In fact, permits for single-family buildings have remained flat whereas those for multi-family have declined.
+Add to it that building permits for multi-family and single-family homes have not increased.
+On the contrary, permits for single-family buildings have remained flat, whereas those for multi-family have declined.